PLSysSec/vera/README.md

 By default, the script runs **100** random tests for each JS or C++ operator.
 In the paper, we run quickcheck tests 1,000 times per operator---we do not do so for time reasons in the artifact eval.
 If you would like to run quickcheck for longer, you can configure it by WHATTTTT:DS.
+Still, it will not be the exact result from the paper, since each run of quickcheck produces new random tests.

 ### (4) Do the verified routines work correctly in Firefox?